bartholomews/spotify4s/README.md

 Early stage *Spotify* client with the *Typelevel* stack.

-This client is using the library [fsclient](https://github.com/bartholomews/fsclient) which is a wrapper on http4s/fs2 with circe and OAuth handling.
+This client is using the library [fsclient](https://github.com/bartholomews/fsclient) which is an oAuth wrapper on top of [sttp](https://sttp.softwaremill.com/en/stable)

 ## Endpoints Task list